leinson/where-we-dine/README.md

 ### Page and account management
 - Admin right to remove any restaurant

-### Organizing and search features
-- A user can search for a restaurant based on price or restaurant name

 ### Other stuff
 - Make visually pleasing, add own CSS or Bootstrap library (in progress)